Here are some answers to frequently asked questions about System Health.

 - View the Trigger load chart to display several measurements of resource consumption by all running triggers.
 Look for spikes in consumption that can indicate that a new trigger has been introduced or that an existing trigger is having issues.

 - Check the Trigger load by trigger chart to view the number of cycles consumed by each running trigger.
 A trigger that runs seldom but consumes more cycles than average can cause other triggers to be dropped from the queue.
-To investigate further, click this chart to open a details page contains additional per-trigger consumption metrics, such as the number of cycles and the number of exceptions.
+To investigate further, click this chart to open a details page containing additional per-trigger consumption metrics, such as the number of cycles and the number of exceptions.

 - Check the Trigger load by thread chart to view the percentage of trigger cycle consumption of each thread allocated to trigger operations.
 Look for an even amount of consumption among multiple threads.
 Trigger drops might occur if the consumption of one thread is considerably higher than the others, even if the thread consumption is at a low percentage.